 - 8 Commissions and Fees

 Founded in 2004, Nadex was initially known as HedgeStreet.
 It provided a digital space for traders to buy and sell binary options.
 Now, it’s the largest exchange for binary options in the US.
-Nadex is a subsidiary owned by the UK-based IG Group.
-The headquarters are in Chicago.
+Nadex is part of the Crypto.com global brand.

 The Commodity Futures Trading Commission (CFTC) regulates Nadex.
 When it was still HedgeStreet, it was the first digital derivatives exchange accepted under the purview of the CFTC.
 Regulations require Nadex to hold member assets in segregated funds in top-tier financial institutions across the country.